-Books about Los Angeles wildlife for the L.A.
-BioBlitz Challenge.
+Books about Los Angeles wildlife for the LA BioBlitz Challenge.

-Grades Pre-K - 2: A father and child wake up early and leave the city for an all-day hike in the nearby mountains.
+A father and child wake up early and leave the city for an all-day hike in the nearby mountains.
 They observe all kinds of nature and wildlife, including bugs, birds, a waterfall and even a patch of snow, which are documented through photos and journaling.
 This nearly wordless book is a delightful journey of discovery and togetherness that young and old alike will enjoy.

 The Svalbard Global Seed Bank is a secure seed bank, and its "mission is to provide a safety net against accidental loss of diversity in traditional genebanks" so as to ensure the world's food supply in times of natural and man-made disasters.
 This beautiful and informative book documents the operation of the facility.